Want to find out your organization’s eNPS? Run a free eNPS survey with intelliHR.

 That being said, there is still a place for more detailed questions that take a deep dive into engagement levels, as eNPS can miss some things, so we recommend doing eNPS in combination with more regular wellness checks to get rich, detailed data that offers a full picture of your business.

-Want to see what the eNPS of your organisation is?
+Want to see what the eNPS of your organization is?
 Run a free eNPS survey with intelliHR.